JuliaMixedModels/EmbraceUncertainty/contents/longitudinal.md

 (In the Bayesian approach [@box73:_bayes_infer_statis_analy] to inference, however, both the parameters and the random effects are random variables and the interpretation of these values is straightforward.)
 Despite the difficulties of interpretation in the probability model, these values are of interest because they determine the fitted response for each subject.

-Because responses for each individual are recorded on each of ten days we can determine the within-subject estimates of the slope and intercept (that is, the slope and intercept of each of the lines in @fig:sleepxyplot.
+Because responses for each individual are recorded on each of ten days we can determine the within-subject estimates of the slope and intercept (that is, the slope and intercept of each of the lines in <!-- @fig:sleepxyplot -->.
 In Fig. [\[fig:shrinkage\]](#fig:shrinkage){reference-type="ref" reference="fig:shrinkage"} we compare the within-subject least squares estimates to the per-subject slope and intercept calculated from model .
 We see that, in general, the per-subject slopes and intercepts from the mixed-effects model are closer to the population estimates than are the within-subject least squares estimates.
 This pattern is sometimes described as a *shrinkage* of coefficients toward the population values.